If interest is frozen on your debts, you will be able to pay them off much more quickly.

 You have asked nicely, now it’s time for a formal complaint to the lender.

 The Ombudsman is a customer-friendly service.
 You don’t need to be able to quote laws the lender has broken, just explain your situation and why you feel the lender is being unfair by continuing to add interest.

 Is this likely to work?

-This article was published in 2014 but is kept updated.
+This article is kept updated.